tflynn615/Tweet_Stock_Analysis/README.md

  - the model was trained using `relu` in the hidden layer and `sigmoid` in the output layer as we need the model to tell us if the stock is either liquid or not. `StandardScaler` was used to scale training and testing the features.
 The model was ran for 100 epochs resulting in an accuracy score of 97%

 **Description of current accuracy score:**
- - As mentioned above the current model yeilds an accuracy score of 97%.
+ - As mentioned above the current model yields an accuracy score of 97%.
 Meaning the model can predict if a given stock is liquid (above avg daily volume ) feeding the dataset with extreme accuracy.